getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 If you do not know what tree shaking is and how it works, you can [read about it in our docs](https://docs.sentry.io/platforms/javascript/configuration/tree-shaking/).

-## Allow to remove iframe & shadow dom support via a build-time flag
+## Allow to remove iframe & shadow DOM support via a build-time flag

 While rrweb allows to capture more or less everything that happens on your page, some of the things it can capture may not be necessary for some users.
 For these cases, we now allow users to manually remove certain parts of the rrweb codebase they may not need at build time, reducing the bundle size.